Vishwatejkhot/mentorai-engineering-assistant/README.md

 # 🧠 Mentorai-engineering-assistant

-MentorAI is an AI-powered engineering mentor that helps developers understand software engineering concepts, system architecture, and development practices.\
+MentorAI is an AI-powered engineering mentor designed to help developers understand software engineering concepts, system architecture, and development practices.\
-It combines Retrieval-Augmented Generation (RAG), agentic AI, and fast LLM inference to answer questions using both internal documentation and external knowledge.
+It uses Retrieval-Augmented Generation (RAG) and agent-based reasoning to answer questions using both internal documentation and external knowledge.

 ------------------------------------------------------------------------